KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

 - create a function or structure in the control.lua (call it on_first_tick) that will run once for each player when they begin the game either by starting a new game or when loading a save file.

-- all players should be able to change all favorites they own. map_tags should only be editable by the creator, with the exception that every player should be able to make any map_tag a favorite of their own even if created by another player.
+- all players should be able to change all favorites they own. maptags should only be editable by the creator, with the exception that every player should be able to make any maptag a favorite of their own even if created by another player.
 This is achieved by adding the player's index to the faved_by_players table.
-This allows for one list of map_tags per surface.
-If a player tries to edit another players map_tag, there should be mechanisms in place to disallow editing other than being able to favorite that location
+This allows for one list of maptags per surface.
+If a player tries to edit another players maptag, there should be mechanisms in place to disallow editing other than being able to favorite that location
 -no need for player permissions beyond what has already been mentioned.

 - as this is a new project, there is no need to tackle migrations just yet

 - plan for localization.
 If opportunities for locale specific phrasing is in order, create the proper entries.
 Place all of the necessary .cfg files into a folder name locale\en.
 This folder should contain a settings.cfg, controls.cfg and strings.cfg.
 All user facing strings should be localized.
 Use the local\en folder

 - wherever possible, use caching strategies to mitigate performance issues.
-Map_tags could be accessed frequently, so develop a strategy to aid performance.
+MapTags could be accessed frequently, so develop a strategy to aid performance.

 - this project will be debugged in vscode